XP: Connect Network Drive

 I mapped my music share as z:

-Like most things in windows, you can do it in several different ways.
+Like most things in Windows, you can do this in several different ways.

 From the Command Line –